iconshot/superbia-client/README.md

   "Accept-Language": "en",
 };

-client.init(headers);
+client.update(headers);

-// the next requests and subscriptions will pass the headers
+// this request will pass the new headers

 const response = await client.request({ userPosts: { userId: "1" } });

+// create the WebSocket with the new headers

+client.init();

 const subscription = client.subscribe({ newPost: { userId: "1" } });
 ```